MKoppJones/GroupProjcet/README.md

-# GroupProjcet
+# Enemy Files
-Remember to commit after every change.
-Give the commits descriptive names and a little description if needed.
+Unity files for the manipulation of AI and enemies within the game.